How to Plan a 5K Run for Community Charity

-As a competitive runner for the last 10 years or so, I’ve participated in my fair share of races.
-My favorite running events went out of their way to make participants feel special and part of a larger community.
-When a race is well-organized, it has the potential to attract a cult following of avid racers and supporters who participate in the race year after year.
-In fact, as a competitive runner for the last 10 years or so, I always make a hotel reservation for my favorite race for the following year the same day that I run it.
+When you know how to plan a well-organized 5K, your nonprofit has the potential to attract a cult following of avid racers and supporters who participate in your fundraising event year after year.
+In fact, as a competitive runner for the last 10 years or so, I always make a hotel reservation for my favorite race for the following year on the same day that I run it.

-The key to building loyalty is to execute an event that not only runs smoothly, but also wows everyone involved.
+The key to building such loyalty is to execute an event that not only runs smoothly, but also wows everyone involved.
 This includes people beyond just your runners.
 It’s also essential to create positive experiences for and develop relationships with your volunteers, local businesses, government officials, and the community at large.

 1. Make it Easy to Sign Up and Receive Information

 Classy Fundraising Benchmarks show that traffic from mobile devices make up 51% of traffic to all campaign types, so a seamless, mobile responsive online registration experience is a must.
-In addition to registration capabilities, your site should also provide ample information for local runners and those from out of town.
+In addition to event registration capabilities, your site should also provide ample information for local runners and those from out of town.
 They should know things like:

 - Where they can stay